 Half and Half (10%) cream can replace the table (18%) cream.
 It is lower in fat which can alter the creaminess of the soup but it still works.
 For lower calories, light cream which is 5% can also be used.
 I have not tried using milk since I prefer the creamy richness that table cream gives to this dish.

-I also top the soup with sour cream, shredded Monterey Jack and cheddar cheese, and more tortilla strips.
-My son adds hot sauce on top as well.
+I also top the soup with sour cream, shredded Monterey Jack, cheddar cheese, and more tortilla strips.
+Hot sauce also makes a great topping.

 What Alternatives Can Be Used For Ground Beef In Taco Soup?

 Leftover seasoned taco beef is what this recipe is made from.
 The meat can also be cooked from fresh beef just before making the soup.

 This soup can also be made without meat if you prefer a meatless option.